omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 2. **Question Development**:
    - Develop and explore key questions based on the dataset.
 Some example questions might include:
      - Which countries have won the most medals over time?
-     - How has the participation of female athletes evolved?
+     - How does GDP affect the number of medals?
      - What are the trends in athlete height and weight across different sports?

 3. **Insights and Reporting**:
    - Generate insights based on the data exploration.